Global oil and gas deal value reached US$395b in 2016 with help from megadeals

-Brogan says: “This year promises to mark a continuation of the transition from survival to value creation in the global oil and gas sector.
+Brogan concludes: “This year promises to mark a continuation of the transition from survival to value creation in the global oil and gas sector.
 Companies are very firmly focused on delivering value but as investor attitudes change this will inevitably bring growth back into the picture.
 If capital availability and the valuation gap between buyers and sellers improves alongside a stable oil price, it should be an interesting year for transactions.”

 Notes to Editors